-We can offer in-depth advice, guidance and support through the entire investigatory process as well as provide immediate representation to show you are cooperating with HMRC.
+We can offer in-depth expert advice, guidance and support through the entire investigatory process as well as providing immediate representation to protect your position and, where appropriate, to show you are co-operating with HMRC.

 We can also operate – where appropriate – with indemnity insurers, or work with you to organise affordable payment plans, or fixed stage fees that accommodate HMRC demands.